DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

   * nextPageToken `string`: The standard List next-page token.

 ### ListQueuesResponse
-* ListQueuesResponse `object`: Response message for CloudTasks.ListQueues.
+* ListQueuesResponse `object`: Response message for ListQueues.
   * nextPageToken `string`: A token to retrieve next page of results.
   * queues `array`: The list of queues.
     * items [Queue](#queue)

 ### ListTasksResponse
-* ListTasksResponse `object`: Response message for listing tasks using CloudTasks.ListTasks.
+* ListTasksResponse `object`: Response message for listing tasks using ListTasks.
   * nextPageToken `string`: A token to retrieve next page of results.
   * tasks `array`: The list of tasks.
     * items [Task](#task)